RPL PROCESS OF ASSESSMENT & APPLICATION FORM (download above)

 The cost includes the EQASA once-off registration fee and is provided on application but is approximately one-third of the price of the prescribed modules plus an assessment fee for the POE:

-e.g. R 4 010 for modules 1 to 5 inclusive.
+Please consult the “Prices” for the full fee payable.
 The payment may be split over three months.